cogdog/tru-collector/README.md

 * [UDG Agora Image Pool](http://udg.theagoraonline.net/imagepool) used by University of Guadalajara faculty and students sharing media in the UDG Agora Project
 * [Oh No Not the Followers of the Apocalypse](http://ohnonotthe.followersoftheapocalyp.se/) FOTA Images from David Kernohan

+And if you make a TRU Collector site, please pleas pretty please fork this repo to edit this Readme with a link to your new site.

+If you have problems, feature suggestions, piles of unmarked bills to send my way, please [contact me via the issues area](https://github.com/cogdog/tru-collector/issues) on this repo.

+## Relatively New Features

+**Options Refreshed** Recoded the theme options so documentation in its own tab.

+**Installable ZIP of TRU Collector Theme  only** added to repo to make it easier to add to sites.
+In fact, that is all you need from here.

 ## Requirements
 I will make the big leap in that you have a self hosted Wordpress site and can install themes.
 The TRU Collector is a child theme based on [the free and lovely Fukasawa theme by Anders Noren](https://wordpress.org/themes/fukasawa).
 Install that first from your Wordpress Dashboard.

 **Very very crucial** Do not just use the zip of if you download this repo from GitHub.
 It will not work as a Wordpress theme.
-You might get mad at me. *What you should do* is upload [https://github.com/cogdog/tru-collector/blob/master/upload-to-wordpress-tru-collector.zip](the enclosed zip of just the tru-collector theme).
+You might get mad at me. *What you should do* is upload [the enclosed zip of just the tru-collector theme](https://github.com/cogdog/tru-collector/blob/master/installable-tru-collector.zip).

-Alsom the site uses the [Remove Dashboard Access](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/) which can be installed directly in your site, The tru-collector theme's options panel will nudge you to install it.
+Also recommended is the [Remove Dashboard Access](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/) plugin which can be installed directly in your site.
+The tru-collector theme's options panel will nudge you to install it.
 It is used to keep the logged in user from seeing the admin side of Wordpress.
 Any attempt to reach the dashboard outside of Administrators or editors results in a redirect to the front of the site.
+The site will work without it, but it makes your collector site a tad more bullet proof.

 ## Setting Up a New Collector site